smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 	psql:pg_USA_2014.sql:632: NOTICE:  Self-intersection at or near point -105.05294356541158 39.913698399795408
 	```
   * Check validity of geometry columns;
-  * Make all polygons right handed:
+  * Make all polygons right handed.
+If not right handed the area calculation will be wrong on SQL Server:
     - Postgres
       ```SQL
 	  UPDATE cb_2014_us_county_500k